alphafoobar/MontyHallProblem/README.md

 You must edit the constants in the `MontyHallProblem` class:
   1. `NUMBER_OF_TRIALS`:  A larger number provides a higher confidence in the statistical result.
   2. `NUMBER_OF_DOORS`:  3 is the most common, but any number will work.

+## Logging
+Is handled by slf4j - check the configuration in the resources directory.

 ## What does this program do?
 1. Loops through the specified number of trials.